Animals (Pink Floyd album): Tour

-Reviews
+Reception

 NME called Animals "one of the most extreme, relentless, harrowing and downright iconoclastic hunks of music to have been made available this side of the sun", and Melody Maker's Karl Dallas described it as an "uncomfortable taste of reality in a medium that has become in recent years, increasingly soporific".
 Rolling Stone's Frank Rose was unimpressed, writing: "The 1977 Floyd has turned bitter and morose.
 They complain about the duplicity of human behavior (and then title their songs after animals – get it?).
 They sound like they've just discovered this – their message has become pointless and tedious."
 Robert Christgau of The Village Voice gave the album a "B+" rating and found the negative reaction overly cynical, reasoning that the album functions simply as "a piece of well-constructed political program music ... lyrical, ugly, and rousing, all in the right places".
+Critic Mike Cormack said "Shorn of the lush textures of Dark Side or Wish You Were Here, Pink Floyd here are forbidding, stripped-down and muscular.
+Animals is to all intents and purposes their punk album; it has, with all deference to the Sex Pistols, a huge amount of bollocks.
+But it is largely undigestible by radio or compilation albums, and so it remains the lost great album of the Pink Floyd canon."

 Legacy

 In his 2004 autobiography Inside Out, Mason wrote that the album's perceived harshness, compared to previous Floyd releases, might have been the result of a "workman-like mood in the studio", and an unconscious reaction to accusations from some punk artists that bands like Pink Floyd represented "dinosaur rock".

 Gilmour said on Westwood One's Pink Floyd 25th Anniversary Special about the album: "It wasn't one of the more productive periods of our life I don't think.
 We used those two tracks which went back to '74, changed the names, doctored them around and stuck them on the album.
-It was a great, I love the album, it was exciting and noisy and fun.
+I love the album; it was exciting and noisy and fun.
 It really had some great bits and stuff of effects on there but it was not one of our creative high points really."
 Wright, on the BBC Omnibus Special in 1994, said: "I didn't really like a lot of the music on the album.
 I didn't fight hard to put my stuff on the album and I didn't have anything to put on.
 I played well but did not contribute to the writing and also Roger was not letting me write.
 This was the whole start of the whole ego thing in the band, Animals."